sarah-antillia/Image-Segmentation-Neuroblastoma/README.md

 └─visualized_singlecell_groundtruth
 </pre>
 For example, <b>groundtruth_svgs</b> folder contains SVG-Files for each annotated masks and corresponding raw image in JPEG format.
-It contains the files corresponding the following categories.<br>
+It contains the files corresponding to the following categories.<br>
 <pre>
 ├─Ganglioneuroblastoma
 ├─Neuroblastoma